Cabin

 North River

 Located in North River, this cabin is in a rural area and on the waterfront.
-Gore Mountain Ski Resort and Double Barrel are worth checking out if an activity is on the agenda, while those looking for area attractions can visit Garnet Hill Lodge and Ski Resort and Revolution Rail Co..
+Gore Mountain Ski Resort and Darby Woods are worth checking out if an activity is on the agenda, while those looking for area attractions can visit Garnet Hill Lodge and Ski Resort and Revolution Rail Co..
 North Creek Depot Museum and Blue Line Outdoor Center are also worth visiting.
-Discover the area's water adventures with snorkelling and water tubing nearby, or enjoy the great outdoors with mountain biking and ecotours.
+Discover the area's water adventures with snorkelling and water tubing nearby, or enjoy the great outdoors with hiking/biking trails and mountain climbing.

 North River, NY